arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 The lines handling probe sampling warrant a second look.
 First, we declared ``probe_id`` to be a :class:`arbor.cell_member`, with :class:`arbor.cell_member.gid` = 0 and :class:`arbor.cell_member.index` = 0.
-This variable serves as a global identifier of a probe on a cell, namely the first declared probe on the cell with gid = 0 which is the only cell in the model.
+This variable serves as a global identifier of a probe on a cell, namely the first declared probe on the cell with gid = 0, which is id of the :ref:`only probe <tutorialsinglecellrecipe-probe>` we created on the only cell in the model.

 Next, we instructed the simulation to sample ``probe_id`` at a frequency of 50KHz.
 That function returns a ``handle`` which we will use to extract the results of the sampling after running the simulation.